githubutilities/githubutilities.github.io/_posts/2015-02-08-wireless-router-config-log.markdown

 OpenWrt is Linux distribution for embedded devices and provides fully writable filesystem with package management instead of single, static firmware.

+# Router dead symptom

+For TL-WR845N, the config light is always on and all the others off.

 # ISSUE: Can not Connect to Wireless Router

 Try restart the router.
 If this works, try schedule the restart process.